rntz/pyston/docs/UNWINDING.md

 Pyston uses a custom exception unwinder, replacing the general-purpose C++ unwinder provided by `libstdc++` and `libgcc`.
 We do this for two reasons:

-1. Efficiency.
+1. **Efficiency**.
 The default clang/gcc C++ unwinder is slow, because it needs to support features we don't (such as two-phase unwinding, and having multiple exception types) and because it isn't optimized for speed (C++ assumes exceptions are uncommon).

-2. Customizability.
+2. **Customizability**.
 For example, Python handles backtraces differently than C++ does; with a custom unwinder, we can support Python-style backtraces more easily.

 The custom unwinder is in `src/runtime/cxx_unwind.cpp`.

 # How normal C++ unwinding works

-The "big picture" is that when an exception is thrown, we walk the stack *twice*:
+The big picture is that when an exception is thrown, we walk the stack *twice*:

 1. In the first phase, we look for a `catch`-block whose type matches the thrown exception.
 If we don't find one, we terminate the process.

 2. In the second phase, we unwind up to the `catch`-block we found; along the way we run any intervening `finally` blocks or RAII destructors.

 The purpose of the two-phase search is to make sure that *exceptions that won't be caught terminate the process immediately with a full stack-trace*.
-In Pyston we don't care about this - stack traces work differently for us anyway.
+In Pyston we don't care about this --- stack traces work differently for us anyway.

-## How C++ unwinding works, in detail
+## How normal C++ unwinding works, in detail

-If you want the dirty details, [this](https://monoinfinito.wordpress.com/series/exception-handling-in-c/) is an excellent blog post.
+[This excellent blog post](https://monoinfinito.wordpress.com/series/exception-handling-in-c/) covers the dirty details.
 What follows is a summary:

 ### Throwing